Echidna-Pentest/outlookC2/README.md

 # outlookC2

 This is a C2 framework utilizing Outlook for testing purposes.
-By running outlookBeacon.ps1 on the client with Outlook executed and outlookC2Server.py on the server side, you can communicate with the C2 via Outlook emails.
+By running outlookBeacon.ps1 on the workstation with Outlook executed and outlookC2Server.py on the server side, you can communicate with the C2 via Outlook emails.

 ![](img/demo.gif)